LucasBorboleta/Baltek/README.md

 ## Usage

+In order to play the game:

+* First method: find the latest release from the blog [Lucas Borboleta](http://lucas.borboleta.blog.free.fr) and click on the proposed `index.html` link.

-In order to play the game: open the file [index.html](./index.html) in your web browser.
+* Second method: download the latest release from [there](https://github.com/LucasBorboleta/baltek-the-program/releases) and open the `index.html` file using your web browser.

 ## License